Zettlr/Zettlr/CONTRIBUTING.md

 There are – broadly speaking – three categories of issues on the Zettlr GitHub issue tracker, which you can distinguish with their associated labels.

-1. **Bugs** come in two flavors: non-critical and critical.
+1. **Bugs** come in two flavours: non-critical and critical.
 Non-critical bugs are those that sometimes can mean a nuisance but that do not seriously affect working with the app.
 Critical bugs, however, make Zettlr barely or un-usable, and fixes need to be addressed urgently.
 Normally, the latter is taken on by the core-team.
 2. **Enhancements** are some small additions that require adding some more functionality to a feature, but that should not evolve into an own distinct feature.
 Even if the issue description reads like a full feature to you, the "enhancement" label means there is already said functionality, which just needs to be amended.
 Please ask if you are unsure.
 3. **Features** are bigger additions to the application that require a completely new feature.
 These can take some time, but could also prove to be a nice winter project.